This post has been corrected to properly source quotes and phrasing that was copied from The New Yorker and Reid’s autobiography.

-Startled FBI agents pulled him off.
+According to The New Yorker, “startled” FBI agents stopped him.
 “I was so angry with him for thinking he could bribe me,” Reid said, explaining his theatrical outburst.

 Harry Reid had another Hollywood moment in the movie Traffic.
 This was Reid’s raw line about what the public wants to see happen to drug dealers:

 7. Reid survived a car bomb that might have been set up by the mafia.

 Reid’s wife discovered a car bomb wired to her gas tank in 1981.